kiyoon/python-import.nvim/README.md

 logger = logging.getLogger(__name__)
 ```

+Most will use the current word to find the import statement, but the treesitter node can be used to find the import statement more accurately. (e.g. `torch.utils.data.DataLoader` -> `import torch.utils.data`)

 NOTE: This is work-in-progress and not yet ready for public.
 There isn't much customisation options and the behaviour can change rapidly.